gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 {% endraw %}

-When the connection request is processed successfully, CIC returns a [`Clova.Hello`](/CIC/References/CICInterface/Clova.md#Hello) directive message as a response.
-It indicates that CIC is ready to send more directive messages through the downchannel.
+When a connection is successfully established, CIC responds with the [`Clova.Hello`](/CIC/References/CICInterface/Clova.md#Hello) directive, to inform the client that CIC is ready to send more directives through the downchannel.

 {% raw %}